emckean/blank-lambda-bot/README.md

 You can also set up your bot to run on a schedule using the "Event Sources" tab in the Lambda function console.

 ##Thank Yous
 Thanks to [Darius Kazemi](https://github.com/dariusk) for the wordfilter module and for the .pick function.
 Thanks to [Thoughtworks](https://github.com/ThoughtWorksStudios) for the wonderful [node-aws-lambda](https://github.com/ThoughtWorksStudios/node-aws-lambda) module.
-Thanks also to [Allison Parrish](https://twitter.com/aparrish) and David Celis for reviewing; all errors remain the exclusive property & reponsibility of the author. :-)
+Thanks also to [Allison Parrish](https://twitter.com/aparrish) and David Celis for reviewing; all errors remain the exclusive property & responsibility of the author. :-)